5th & 6th June 2021

 We think “eco-mobility” at the Africa Festival

 Transport can account for up to 80% of greenhouse gas emissions.
 It’s enormous !
-To avoid emitting these gases, we advise our festival-goers: • Public transport (Tram or Bus), and encourage participants to come on foot or by bicycle • A rental or loan service for electric vehicles or bicycles • Carpooling
+To avoid emitting these gases, we recommend our festival-goers: • Public transport (Tram or Bus), and encourage participants to come on foot or by bicycle • To take a rental service for electric vehicles or bicycles • Carpooling

 We think about waste management